PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 14:31:05
+Last updated: 2024-04-05 14:31:41
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -